 In the West Bank, the first families have moved into a new Israeli settlement.
 Israel's?

-In the West Bank, the first families have moved into a new Israeli settlement.
+Background: In the West Bank, the first families have moved into a new Israeli settlement.
 Israel's continued occupation of the West Bank, Sinai Desert, Golan Heights and the Gaza Strip and the establishment of Jewish settlements in these areas, has been a major obstacle in the search for a Middle East peace settlement.
 Israel occupied the territories after the 1967 Arab-Israeli war and the present Israeli government, led by Prime Minister Menachem Begin, has said they must be retained to ensure Israel's security.
 During the recent peace initiative launched by Egyptian President Anwar Sadat, the issue of the Jewish settlements led to the breakdown of talks between Egypt and Israel.
 The latest settlement was opened just a week before the Egyptian Foreign Minister, Ibrahim Kamel was due to meet Israeli Foreign Minister Moshe Dayan and United States Secretary of State Cyrus Vance in London for talks on the latest peace proposals.

 SYNOPSIS: Ma'ale Efraim lies in the heart of the occupied West Bank, 30 kilometres from Jericho.
 It is intended to act as the central city for all Israeli settlements in the River Jordan valley.